 When you enter the Splash Gallery you will feel like you just walked into a swimming pool!
 You’ll be surrounded by water sports – around, above and below you.
 Complete your Splash experience and BE A ROWER in our simulated rowing interactive!

-Play Hard, Fight Hard: Sport and the Canadian Military is open from April-December 2017.
-It is a ground-breaking exhibit created in partnership between The Military Museums in Calgary and Canada’s Sports Hall of Fame exploring the relationship between sports and military service dating back to the First World War.
+Play Hard, Fight Hard: Sport and the Canadian Military is a ground-breaking exhibit created in partnership between The Military Museums in Calgary and Canada’s Sports Hall of Fame exploring the relationship between sports and military service dating back to the First World War.
 Over 200 artefacts across fourteen sports are featured as well as personal stories of Canada’s Sports Hall of Fame’s Honoured Members who proudly served in all branches of the military.
 Other programs such as Soldier On which uniquely combines military service and athletics are also highlighted throughout this new exhibit.
 Soldier On is a Canadian Forces Morale and Welfare Services initiative that supports serving members and veterans in overcoming physical or mental health illness or injury through physical activity and sport.
-Play Hard, Fight Hard will be open through December 2017.
+Play Hard, Fight Hard will be open through March 2018.

 You can also see how fast you can roll with the guidance of a Paralympic Champion and world record holder in the WHEELCHAIR RACE WITH CHANTAL PETITCLERC interactive.